The BioMedical Admissions Test (BMAT) is usually held in either September or November.

 Cambridge Assessment Admissions Testing (CAAT) has recently announced that the BMAT – September will not go ahead in 2021 due to the COVID-19 pandemic.

 The BMAT – November will still go ahead, on 3rd November 2021.
+If you are preparing for it, we advice you register for our BMAT preparation course as early as possible.

 The UCAT 2021 can be sat between 26th July and 29th September.
 If you are taking both the UCAT and the BMAT, space out your exams by registering for an earlier UCAT test slot.